Public Service Scholar Program

 PSSP's environmental section places students in substantive internships at the New York State Department of Environmental Conservation (DEC).

-Since 1982, Public Service Scholars have become familiar figures among the professionals who develop strategies to manage New York City’s most pressing problems.
-Almost 600 scholars have contributed over 420,000 hours of outstanding service to communities throughout New York City.
+Since 1982, PSS have become familiar figures among the professionals who develop strategies to manage New York City’s most pressing problems.
+Over 700 scholars have contributed more than 500,000 hours of outstanding service to communities throughout New York City.

 The program has been run since 1986 by Dr. Elaine M. Walsh, Associate Professor of Urban Affairs and Planning.